leewang0/RedisSessionProvider/README.md

 	using RedisSessionProvider.Config;
 	using StackExchange.Redis

+	// your application class name may differ but the name or base class should not matter for our purposes public class MvcApplication : System.Web.HttpApplication
+	{
+		public static ConfigurationOptions redisConfigOpts { get; set; }

 		...

+		protected void Application_Start()
+		{
 			// assign your local Redis instance address, can be static Application.redisConfigOpts = ConfigurationOptions.Parse("{ip}:{port}");

 			// pass it to RedisSessionProvider configuration class RedisConnectionConfig.GetSERedisServerConfig = (HttpContextBase context) => {
 				return new KeyValuePair<string,ConfigurationOptions>(
 					"DefaultConnection",				// if you use multiple configuration objects, please make the keys unique Application.redisConfigOpts);
 			};
+		}
+	}

 Prior to V1.2.1, we used a separate configuration class than StackExchange.Redis.
 The delegate example for that is: